 Then you just sit back, sleep soundly while Wall Street pushes up the price overnight, and when the opening bell rings, you can lock in huge profits.

-That’s exactly what I showed my readers how to do last July.
+That’s exactly what I showed my readers how to do in July 2019.

 I alerted a small group of readers to an Overnight Trade in UPS.